 Worms play an essential role in nutrient cycling by breaking down decaying organic matter and releasing nutrients back to the soil, enabling plant growth.
 In addition, worms’ extensive burrowing activity aerates the soil and improves drainage.

-Dr Elma Lahive, an ecotoxicologist at CEH, who led the study, said: “Worms are critical for the health of our soils.
+Dr Elma Lahive, an ecotoxicologist at UKCEH, who led the study, said: “Worms are critical for the health of our soils.

 “They aid crop productivity by improving soil fertility, as well as help prevent erosion and flooding.
 Therefore, any significant reduction in the populations of worms has potentially negative consequences for the health of soil ecosystems and knock-on effects for our food chain.